 100-foliar cover=bare ground

-In order to accomplish this a very simple linear model was created, using the r AIM plots which had both verified Ecological Sites, and which these contained descriptions with cover reference.
-The linear model used the TerrAdat metric ‘TotalFoliarCover’ as a predictor of ‘BareSoilCover’ lm(BareSoilCover TotalFoliarCover) (in R modelling parlance), STATS.
+To accomplish this, a very simple linear model was created using the r AIM plots which had both verified Ecological Sites and contained descriptions with cover reference.
+The linear model used the Total Foliar Cover as a predictor of Bare Ground.
 The values predicted from this model, for estimates of Total Foliar Cover from 0-100 were then rounded up to the nearest 5, e.g. an estimate of 1% bare ground would be 5%, to reflect variation in reference states, and that a linear model seeks to pass through the central MOTION of a cloud of data points.

 We compared the results from three different calculations of benchmarks.
-The first values utilizing the benchmarks from the Ecological Site Descriptions, resulted in a Field Office wide proportion of plots not achieving benchmarks: 0.34 (n = 188), while for plots with matched Ecological Sites, but which lacked a written Description proportion of plots not achieving benchmarks: 0.267 (n = 30), and plots which were not mapped to an Ecological Site proportion of plots not achieving benchmarks: 0.595 (n = 42).
-Taken together all plots compared with esgs had proportion of plots not achieving benchmarks: 0.458 (n = 72)
+The first values utilizing the benchmarks from the Ecological Site Descriptions, resulted in a Field Office wide proportion of plots not achieving benchmarks: 0.34 (n = 188), while for plots with matched Ecological Sites, but lacked a written Ecological Site Description proportion of plots not achieving benchmarks: 0.267 (n = 30), and plots which were not mapped to an Ecological Site proportion of plots not achieving benchmarks: 0.595 (n = 42).
+Taken together all plots compared with ESGs (the model???) had proportion of plots not achieving benchmarks: 0.458 (n = 72)

-Based on these data, their was very strong evidence that foliar cover affects bare ground (adj. r2 = 0.238, p < 000.1), and that we can safely simplify this relationship.
+Based on these data, there was very strong evidence that foliar cover affects bare ground (adj. r2 = 0.238, p < 000.1), and that we can safely simplify this relationship.

 We compare four possible benchmark values inferred from the ESG covers.
 The first was the original value of Total Foliar Cover, using this metric 52.8% plots were classified as failing to meet benchmarks, a serious discrepancy, 18.7%, between those plots which had ESD benchmarks to compare themselves to which had only 34% plots failing to achieve benchmarks.
 The linear model was a serious improvement over these results decreasing the discrepancy between the plots with known benchmarks which were failing and the linear model predictions of plots failing, 40.3%, to a difference of 6.2%.

-Turning the predictions from the linear model into more ‘human like’ results, by creating intervals within the range via rounding, more akin to how humans report estimates, proved to improve upon the linear model estimates.
-Both values used for a buffer offset, 5% and 10%, produced results with a similar accuracy to the AIM plots with known benchmarks.
+Turning the predictions from the linear model into results more reflective of natural variation, by creating intervals within the range via rounding, more akin to modal concepts to report estimates, improved upon the linear model estimates.
+Both values used for a range, 5% and 10%, produced results with a similar accuracy to the AIM plots with known benchmarks.
 Theoretically, there should be little biological reason for the groups of plots with and without ESD’s in the same Major Land Resource Area’s to differ extensively, and the known values should provide an accurate estimate of the unknown values.
 When using the buffer of 5% a difference of 2.1% was observed, and with 10% a difference of 2.1% was also observed.
 While several prominent information theories, and model evaluation approaches would support the acceptance of the 5% buffer, due to a number of the plots in the groups under evaluation being in MLRA 48.
-This area is generally very well vegetated, and we expect it to have more land within reference relative to the remainder of the field office.
+This area is generally very well vegetated exhibiting higher resistance and resilience, and we expect it to have more land within reference relative to the remainder of the field office.

 Results